 II: Organizers

-Event organizers are responsible for the following for event organization:
+Event organizers are responsible for the following:

 - Securing enough space for the event to take place. - Announcing the event as early as possible in advance. - Gathering enough staff to manage the event. - Supplying enough supplies for event organization.